ssoRL/ssorl.github.io/_posts/2015-05-20-efficient-animation-with-matlab.md

 - Sometimes, especially if your animation update command is after complicated computation, you need to use `drawnow` to force the animation to occur in real time.

 - I learned a lot from MathWorks' animation example here: <https://www.mathworks.com/examples/matlab/4020-animation>, including how to export as GIFs.
-Some of the code in my examples are straight from here.